rootstrap/yaaf/README.md

 3. Keep business logic validations out of models

 There are some other form objects gems but we felt none of them provided us all the features that we expected:
-1. Form objects behaves like a Rails model
+1. Form objects that behaves like Rails models
-2. Easy to customize
+2. Simple to use and to understand the implementation (no magic)
-3. Simple and easy to understand implementation
+3. Easy to customize
 4. Gem is well tested and maintained

 For this reason we decided to build our own Form Object implementation.
 After several months in production without issues we decided to extract it into a gem to share it with the community.

-If you want to learn more about Form Objects you can check out [these great articles](#links)
+If you want to learn more about Form Objects you can check out [these great articles](#links).

 ## Installation